HOME • SEARCH • EMAIL • ABOUT

 Botany

-Botolan is a small, deciduous, smooth, large, graceful shrub.
+Botolan is a deciduous, smooth, graceful, small to large much-branched shrub, 1 to 3 meters high, occasionally a tree 7 meters high.
 Leaves are extremely variable in shape, elliptic-ovate, obovate or orbicular, 2.5 to 10 centimeters in length, rather glaucous beneath, and rounded, obtuse or pointed at the tip.
 Flowers are usually borne on axillary fascicles.
-Fruit is mostly small, black or white, dry, and about 3 to 5 millimeters in diameter.
+Fruit is mostly small, black or white, dry, and about 3 to 5 millimeters in diameter, edible and sweet.

 Distribution